Little Broken

 Putting together a cheese platter just might be the easiest and most impressive appetizer.
 The best part, anyone can do it and you don’t need a special occasion or holiday to throw one together.
 Plus the fact that there’s no cooking involved is a good reason on its own!

 If you’ve been following me for a while then you know that my hubby and I enjoy a meat and cheese platter almost every Friday.
 It’s become kind of our thing.
-Not only because we absolutely love cheese but also because putting together a meat cheese platter is a no brainer.
+Not only because we absolutely love cheese but also because putting together a meat cheese platter is a no-brainer.

 Ingredients for cheese platter

 You can make one as fancy or as simple as you like.
 The key to an amazing meat and cheese platter is variety.
-With that said, I love that I can rely on my local Food Lion store for variety of meat and cheese platter items.
+Meats, cheese, olives, marinated veggies, fresh fruit, nuts, plus more!

 RELATED: Crudité Platter 101 (How to Make a Vegetable Platter)